JustinLove/ai_showdown/README.md

 Because default tasks are specialized to the default commander attribute, AIs must be complete.
 If you rely on AI files from the base game, point the `base_path`attribute at the base AI.

 If you are not using the default AI, you must take care to prevent interference from un-specialized rules.
-Either include the default AI and don't use it matches, or ensure that one of the included AIs has no file postfix and shadows all default file names.
+Either include the default AI and don't use it matches, or ensure that one of the included AIs has a blank `directory` and shadows all default file names.

 ## Running